 Harlick Figure Skates - can be customized to fit like a glove to your foot.
 These figure skating boots are made for skaters of all levels and are excellent in their quality and construction.
 Brian Boitano, Denise Biellmann (ever heard of the Biellmann spin?), Kristi Yamaguchi, and Nancy Kerrigan have all worn Harlick skates.

-Buying new figure skates can be a little overwhelming for a skater, or skater parent.
+Buying figure skates can be a little overwhelming for a skater, or skater parent.
 There are so many questions: What brand is the best?
 What size do I need?
 What model will fit my skill level?
-We wanted to answer those questions and have given you the simple truths about figure skates below.
+We wanted to answer those questions and have given you the simple truths and figure skating facts below.

 We are asked this question all the time.
 What is the best brand of skate?
 Typically people associate the most expensive to the best.
 The truth is, there is no "best brand".
 There are reliable and trusted brands to choose from, but the best brand of figure skate or figure skating boot is the one that will fit your foot the best and meet your skating needs.
 It's really that simple.

 Most people don't realize that when a brand of skate is recommended by another skater, a skater parent, or even a coach, that it may be because they like that particular brand for themselves or it's because it's the latest fad.
 However, everyone is made differently and that goes for your feet too!
-Don't feel pressured to purchase figure skates that may not work for you or your skater.
+Moms and Dads will sometimes get pressured into purchasing the "most popular" brand because that is what all the skaters at the rink are wearing.
+However, that brand may not be the best for your skater.

 The most expensive figure skate or figure skating boot may not be what is best for you or your skater.
 The price range of figure skates varies.
 Ever heard of a cheap skate?
 There are the actual "cheap skates".
 Cheap skates are meant to be used for pure pond skating.
 These ice skates are not meant for jumps and spins.
 They have a cheap blade and are cheaply put together.
 You can find them in most sporting goods stores.
 You will not find them at Kinzie's Closet.
 We only carry quality figure skates.